Primed to let you enjoy income tax savings, your Supplementary Retirement Scheme (SRS) account can offer you so much more for a sweet retirement.

 #5 Stash it in cash management accounts

-While the returns offered by cash management accounts isn’t guaranteed, it’s far better than the 0.05% p.a. while offering liquidity and low risk.
+While the returns offered by cash management accounts isn’t guaranteed, it’s far better than the default 0.05% p.a. while offering liquidity and low risk.

 #6 Not all withdrawals have to be made in cash